 QuickBooks Online is the clear market leader when it comes to accounting software for small and medium-sized businesses, but that doesn’t mean it’s the only option out there.
 The best accounting platform will depend on the specific features you need (or don’t need), your budget, integration requirements, and more.

 Whichever platform you go for, we recommend considering how it will complement your existing tech stack.
-By pairing your accounting software with a comprehensive practice management platform such as TaxDome, you can consolidate your data and tools into two powerful systems.
+By pairing your accounting software with a comprehensive practice management platform like TaxDome, you can consolidate your data and tools into two powerful systems.
 Your accounting software handles the accounting, while TaxDome handles everything else.

 To see for yourself how TaxDome can become the operating system for your accounting business, request a demo today!